Adhivp/AIChain/Readme.md

+# Deployement link - https://aichain.onrender.com/ , It may take up to 1 minute to load intially as it's deployed on a free service.
 # AI-Chain Marketplace

 Welcome to AI-Chain Marketplace, where cutting-edge AI models meet blockchain technology.
 Our platform enables transparent and secure trading of AI models through the power of smart contracts.
 Experience the future of AI model transactions with immutability, decentralization, and efficiency.